 |

-Pricing: Zoho People is one of the most budget-friendly options, with a free tier for small teams and paid plans starting at a very low cost per user per month.
+Pricing: Zoho People is one of the most budget-friendly options, with a free tier for small teams and paid plans starting at a very low per-user monthly cost.

 Suitable for: Organizations wanting strong customization and flexible HR workflows at scale.

 Sage HR is user-friendly HR management software for SMEs that streamlines leave and performance management with a clean, visual interface.
-Ideal for teams that want HR processes organized and easy to manage in one place.
+It also offers modular tools for expenses, scheduling, and employee self-service, making it easier for growing teams to manage everyday HR tasks in one platform.

 Key Features: